House set to pass death penalty bill

 MEMBERS of the Super Majority bloc in the House of Representatives have agreed to pass the death penalty bill that has been limited to cover drug-related heinous crimes.

-Rep. Reynaldo Umali of Oriental Mindoro, Chairman of the justice panel, made the announcement following a caucus of allies of President Rodrigo Duterte and two days before the House is expected to vote on the death penalty measure.
+Rep. Reynaldo Umali of Oriental Mindoro, chairman of the justice panel, made the announcement following a caucus of allies of President Rodrigo Duterte and days before the House is expected to vote on the death penalty measure.

 The bill initially covered 21 crimes but the list was trimmed down to four last week –plunder, treason, rape with homicide and drug-related crimes.
 After the caucus the administration lawmakers decided to limit it to drug-related cases – manufacturing, selling and trafficking of drugs but not drug possession.